gabrielcalegari/pushfive/README.md

 ## How to run?

 PushFive is containerized through Docker.
-Assure you have Docker installed in your machine and follow the steps:
+Ensure you have Docker installed in your machine and follow the steps:

 1. Clone the repository
 1. Open the root folder (where is located docker-compose.yml) via console